neilk/cracklepop/README.md

 For each of those numbers, we then make a pair, like `[3, 3]`.

 We then define two similar functions, which will get the modulus of the first pair item versus 3 and 5, respectively.
 If it's a number, replaces it with `Crackle` or `Pop`.
 If it's a string, it appends that label instead, so if both conditions were true, we get `CracklePop`.

+We then `map` over all the numbers, and `reduce` both those functions over each pair.
+The result is a list of pairs like `[3, 'Crackle'], [4, 4], [5, 'Pop'], [6, 6] ...
+[15, 'CracklePop']`.

+Then, for each of those pairs, we print the second item.

+We ensure we are printing a string because in the terminal or in a browser, `console` often applies special styling to numbers.

 ## Social media virality optimization